 Having overlapping opioid prescriptions, or overlapping opioid and benzodiazepine prescriptions are high-risk prescription regimens.

-The rate of LAC residents who had two or more overlapping opioid prescriptions increased from about 8 in 2008 to about 12 in 2014, then decreased to about 4 in 2021 per 1,000 LAC residents (Figure 5).
+The rate of LAC residents who had two or more overlapping opioid prescriptions increased from about 8 in 2008 to about 11 in 2015, then decreased to about 3 per 1,000 LAC residents in 2023 (Figure 5).

-The rate of LAC residents who had overlapping opioid and benzodiazepine prescriptions increased from about 11 in 2008 to about 17 in 2014, then decreased to about 5 in 2021 per 1,000 LAC residents (Figure 6).
+The rate of LAC residents who had overlapping opioid and benzodiazepine prescriptions increased from about 11 in 2008 to about 16 in 2015, then decreased to about 4 per 1,000 LAC residents in 2023 (Figure 6).

 Some of the prescriptions are obtained by patients who use five or more prescribers at five or more pharmacies in six months (i.e. “Doctor shoppers”), which may indicate addiction or diversion.
 Prescribers and pharmacies may not be aware of their patients use of multiple prescribers and pharmacies, which could contribute to a large supply of prescription drugs in the community.
-The rate of doctor shoppers in LAC decreased since 2014 to low levels by 2021 (Figure 7).
+The rate of doctor shoppers in LAC decreased dramatically since 2010 to low levels by 2019, and has remained low (Figure 7).

-However, prescription opioids are often still easily and widely available in the community, and over half of individuals who misuse/abuse prescription opioids obtain them from a friend or relative (Figure 8).
+However, prescription opioids are often still easily and widely available in the community.
+Nearly 4 in 10 individuals who misuse/abuse prescription opioids obtain them from a friend or relative (Figure 8).

 Since 2016, all licensed prescribers authorized to prescribe scheduled drugs, and all licensed pharmacists authorized to dispense scheduled drugs in California, are required to register for access to the Controlled Substance Utilization Review and Evaluation System (CURES), California’s Prescription Drug Monitoring Program (PDMP).
 CURES is a secure statewide electronic database that allows for licensed prescribers and licensed pharmacists to access their patients’ controlled substances (Schedule II, III, and IV) history, and is designed to identify and deter drug abuse, fraud, and diversion of prescription drugs without affecting legitimate medical practice and patient care.